 Watson, D., & Clark, L. A. (1994).
-The PANAS-X: Manual for the Positive and Negative Affect Schedule - Expanded Form.
-The University of Iowa. [includes full scale; available at www.psychology.uiowa.edu/faculty/Clark/PANAS-X.pdf]
+The PANAS-X: Manual for the Positive and Negative Affect Schedule-Expanded form.
+University of Iowa. [includes full scale; also available at www.psychology.uiowa.edu/faculty/Clark/PANAS-X.pdf]

 Watson, D. (2000).
 Mood and temperament.
-New York: Guilford.
+New York: Guilford Press.

 Developed through factor analyses of a set of 60 mood adjectives from Zevon and Tellegen (1982) and 16 additional positive mood terms.
-The PANAS-X can be used as both a state and trait measure, and is frequently used in personality and social psychology to measure specific affects, as well as general positive and negative affect.
+The PANAS-X can be used as both a state and a trait measure, and is frequently used in personality and social psychology to measure specific affects, as well as general positive and negative affect.
 The self-assurance subscale identifies someone who is feeling (or tends to feel) not only confident but also daring.
 The guilt subscale, despite its label, appears to be a general measure of negative self-conscious emotions; for example, it includes both "ashamed" and "guilty."
 [FREQUENTLY USED]

-Scale characteristics: guilt (6 items: guilty, ashamed, blameworthy, angry at self, disgusted with self, dissatisfied with self; $\alpha = .87$), self-assurance (6 items: proud, strong, confident, bold, daring, fearless; $\alpha = .83$).
+Scale characteristics: guilt (six items: guilty, ashamed, blameworthy, angry at self, disgusted with self, dissatisfied with self; $\alpha = .87$), self-assurance (six items: proud, strong, confident, bold, daring, fearless; $\alpha = .83$).

-Response format: Adjective-based measure with a 5-point scale (1= "very slightly or not at all," 2 = "a little," 3 = "moderately," 4 = "quite a bit," 5 = "extremely")
+Response format: Adjective-based measure with a 5-point scale (1= "very slightly or not at all"; 2 = "a little"; 3 = "moderately"; 4 = "quite a bit"; 5 = "extremely").

 A9.
-Interpersonal Guilt Questionnaire (IGQ-45 and IGQ-67)
+INTERPERSONAL GUILT QUESTIONNAIRE (IGQ-45 AND IGQ-67)